This roadmap explains in 11 steps what should be done to obtain CE certification for a medical device.

-Once all eight steps are completed, conformity of the device to the requirements of the MDR must be assessed.
+Once all eight steps are completed, conformity of the device to the requirements of the regulation must be assessed.
 How this is done depends on the conformity assessment procedure.
-This is a procedure that will be followed to assess the conformity of the device; whether it meets the requirements of the MDR.
+This is a procedure that will be followed to assess the conformity of the device; whether it meets the requirements of the MDR or IVDR.
 The procedures differ based on who makes the assessment (Notified Body or manufacturer), and what is assessed (the device itself, the technical documentation and/or the quality management system).

 In principle, the conformity assessment procedure is tougher for devices with a higher classification grade since these devices carry a greater risk.
-The different procedures are explained in Annexes IV, X and XI of the MDR.
-Article 52 of the MDR describes for each class which procedures may be followed.
+The different procedures are explained in Annexes IV, X and XI of the MDR and IVDR.
+Article 52 of the MDR and article 48 of the IVDR describe for each class which procedures may be followed.
 Ultimately, the manufacturer chooses which procedure they will follow.
 Once the procedure has been successfully completed, the EU declaration of conformity will be signed and attached to the technical documentation.

-If a Class I device has been assessed and certified by the manufacturer, the device and the manufacturer must be registered at the Competent Authority (in the Netherlands, via Farmatec).
-Manufacturers of class IIa, IIb and III devices do not have to register the device, this is done by the Notified Body.
+If a Class I or Class A device has been assessed and certified by the manufacturer, the device and the manufacturer must be registered at the Competent Authority (in the Netherlands, via Farmatec).
+Manufacturers of all other device classes do not have to register the device, this is done by the Notified Body.
 Class I devices that are sterile and have a measuring function, or are reusable surgical instruments must be registered by the manufacturer themselves, even though a Notified Body has been involved.